zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getscopefromoffset-method.md

 ## <a name="parameters"></a>Parameter
  `offset`
- [in] Ein `ULONG` , der den Offset enthält.
+ [in] A `ULONG` that contains the offset.

  `pRetVal`
- [out] Ein Zeiger, der festgelegt ist auf das zurückgegebene [ISymUnmanagedScope](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedscope-interface.md) Schnittstelle.
+ [out] A pointer that is set to the returned [ISymUnmanagedScope](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedscope-interface.md) interface.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist; andernfalls E_FAIL oder einen anderen Fehlercode.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Anforderungen
  **Header:** CorSym.idl, CorSym.h